Strapontin/PeriodicElementsCollection/README.md

 Allows minting of multiple packs, given the amount of eth transfered.

 ### Minting Level
 Users start at minting level 1 (Hydrogen & Helium level).
 When they have all elements of a level, they can burn them to earn a random element of the next level.
-If a user earns this way an element of the next level, they level up (can’t skip 3 levels if someone else transferred the elements).
+If a user earns this way an element of a higher level, they level up +1 (can’t skip 3 levels if someone else transferred the elements).

 ### Selling/Buying/Transferring elements
 When a transfer occurs, a `0.0005 ether` fee is taken by the contract from the previous owner of an element, to incentivize players to end the game rather than become farming machines.
 Every time a user sends an element, their total fee increases by `0.0005 ether`.